sreejagpt/hashtag-bracelet/README.md

 # About this Workshop

 Welcome to *Breaking Stereotypes With Wearable Technology*!

+In this workshop, you will be making an ESP8266 Feather Huzzah microcontroller light up when a pre-configured hashtag is mentioned on Twitter.

 To get started with this workshop, please follow the steps in this Readme file.

 # Setting up you Arduino Development Environment